Feel-The-AGI/Feel-The-AGI/README.md

 - Computer Vision
 - Reinforcement Learning (personal favorite outside my main research)

+Where am I dying to work?
+- OpenAI 🧠💙

 <!-- - 💡 **Working on:** AI paper on ML for mental health.
 - 🤝 **Collab on:** AI in healthcare, tech for mental wellness.